 These portable devices are very useful against cyberattacks, like phishing or other types of security threats.
 With the help of these tools, network admins can reconstruct web sessions, e-mails and 'chat line' conversations in a chronological order to investigate security incidents and make an accurate forensic analysis.

-Finally, maybe the most exciting fact about portable network tapping is this is just the beginning.
-A whole new world of possibilities in the field network monitoring world awaits for us!
+Finally, maybe the most exciting fact about portable network tapping is that we are just getting started.
+A whole new world of possibilities in the field network monitoring awaits for us!